Carolinapm354/MIT_3D_Flood_Map/README.md

 By addressing the limitations and sources of uncertainty in current flood mapping processes, we can bridge the gap between scientific data and meaningful understanding.
 Through interactive data visualization, we strive to empower individuals, communities, and decision-makers to proactively respond to flood risks and build a more resilient future.
 The findings and insights gained from this research have the potential to inform and improve flood risk communication strategies not only on the MIT campus but also in other vulnerable areas around the world.
 The knowledge gained from this process will extend beyond the campus, benefiting residential areas, commercial zones, and cities collaborating with communities on urban adaptation and mitigation initiatives.

 This report will include a step-by-step guide to how this map came into existence.
 It will also include the specific technical challenges that we encountered in its development, such as importing 3D data into Mapbox, a mapping platform, and transforming typical 2D data into 3D GIS data.
 And it will demonstrate how to employ suitable visualization techniques in flood maps, and how we designed our intuitive interface.
 Our comprehensive documentation encourages other designers and architects to continue experimenting with interactive three-dimensional mapping through web development tools and it shall facilitate the process for first-time users.
 The results of this research, including this report and findings on how to create map, are meant to help grow and improve data representation into the comprehensive "MIT Climate Resilience" dashboard being developed by the Urban Risk Lab within the framework of their Climate Grand Challenge, entitled "Preparing for a New World of Weather and Climate Extremes", which is an initiative aimed to deliver "high-impact climate solutions" and researching "game-changing advances."
 By executing this, we can reach a wide range of users and ensure wider accessibility and dissemination of flood risk information.
-Our research seeks to enhance the accuracy, visual representation, and accessibility of flood risk data, enabling stakeholders to make informed decisions and take action to improve resilience.
+Our research seeks to enhance the accuracy, visual representation, and accessibility of flood risk data.

-The findings from this research have the potential to advance the field of architectural data visualization and inform future practices in flood risk management.
-By lowering the knowledge barriers and improving the quality of representation and analysis, we can contribute to a more informed and resilient community.
-Through this research, we are pushing the boundaries of effective flood risk communication by bridging the gap between scientific data and meaningful understanding.
-By employing innovative approaches and techniques in interactive data visualization, we are empowering individuals, communities, and decision-makers in their quest to build a safer and more resilient future.

 In conclusion, this research report explores the technical aspects and challenges involved in creating an interactive 3D flood map, focusing on the specific case of the MIT campus.
 By leveraging interactive data visualization techniques, we aim to enhance flood risk communication, promote understanding and engagement among stakeholders, and ultimately contribute to the development of proactive measures for mitigating flood risks.
 With the ever-increasing climate uncertainties, the development of effective flood risk communication strategies is paramount for building resilient communities and safeguarding lives and assets.

-**2.1 Objectives of the study**
+### **2.1 Objectives of the study**

 ![Objectives Diagram](Assets/Objectives_diagram.png)

 Figure 1: Objectives Diagram

-**2.2 Purpose**
+### **2.2 Purpose**

 The research that will be conducted during the summer holds significant importance as it not only expands on architectural data visualization strategies for communicating flood risk but also contributes to advancing the field.
 It can enhance both the quality of representation and analysis and lower the knowledge barriers that impede non-expert audiences' understanding of flood hazards in risk communication. ("3D Geovisualization Interfaces as Flood Risk Management Platforms: Capability, Potential, and Implications for Practice," 2020) The findings and insights gained from this research can potentially inform future practices in architectural data visualization, benefiting both the field itself and the broader community involved in flood risk management and decision-making.

-**2.3 Hypothesis**
+### **2.3 Hypothesis**

 The hypothesis of this research is that creating interactive data visualizations tailored to the needs of various stakeholders will facilitate their active involvement in the decision-making process regarding flood risk mitigation.
 By providing user-friendly interfaces, intuitive controls, and customizable features, these interactive visualizations will enhance understanding, engagement, and informed decision-making among diverse audiences.
 The hypothesis suggests that such interactive data visualizations can effectively communicate complex flood risk information, foster stakeholder engagement, and ultimately promote proactive measures for mitigating flood risks at the community and individual levels.

-**2.4 Scope**
+### **2.4 Scope**

 This research is part of the MIT Summer Research Program, an immersive 9-week program for international and national students with an interest in executing cutting-edge research with renowned professors at one of the best institutions in the world.
 This summer I worked with the Urban Risk Lab during the duration of this program.

-**2.5 Prerequisites**
+### **2.5 Prerequisites**

 In this section, we will identify and define all programs, platforms, websites, and tools used to develop the map.